Here's What You Need To Make Authentic Mexican Food

 What's "real" Mexican food, anyway?

 Cuisines are constantly evolving, never set in stone for eternity.
-So words like "real" or "authentic" are always loaded.
+So words like "real" or "authentic" are always a little loaded.
 But we'll do our best to get to the heart of authentic Mexican cuisine and lay out a diverse spread of recipes for you to savor and explore. ¿Suena bien?

 The history of Mexican cuisine is long and deep, pre-dating the Republic itself by centuries.
 Many of the foods we find in the Mexican pantry carry ancient pedigrees.
 Beans, tomatoes, corn, chile peppers -- they rank among the world's first cultivated foods and were staples of ancient Aztecs and Mayans.